DataDog/integrations-extras/auth0/README.md

 6. Click Save.

-7. You're done!
-Now when Auth0 writes the next tenant log, you'll receive a copy of that log event in Datadog with the source and service set to `auth0`.
+When Auth0 writes the next tenant log, you'll receive a copy of that log event in Datadog with the source and service set to `auth0`.

 ### Validation